Dushyant-Khoda/Dushyant-Khoda/README.md

       We would glad to offer you the creative services for:

-      1. UI UX design
+      1. UIUX Designing
-      2. Website Template (Responsive)
+      2. Website Development
-      3. E-commerce Website using Django And MERN
+      3. Mobile Application Development
-      4. Mobile App Development Using Android, React Native, And Flutter
+      4. SaaS Application Development

       Thanks for your time

-- 💬 Ask me about **REACT,ANGULAR,VUE,GSAP,UIUX,NODE,EXPRESS,MONGODB,TAILWIND,DJANGO**
+- 💬 Ask me about **REACT, ANGULAR, VUE, GSAP, UIUX, NODE, EXPRESS, MONGODB, TAILWIND, DJANGO**

 <h3 align="left">Languages and Tools:</h3>